AndyB-WHG/e-volve-retail/README.md

 - The 'footer' section merges into the bottom of the 'Product Details' and 'Product Review' pages.

 - The 'shopping-bag' icon in the Navbar on Tablet and Mobile screens appears out of line when deployed via Heroku, but is inline when deployed via Github in Development mode.
 Requires investigation.

+- When adjusting the quantity of an item in the shopping bag, where the the item has a 'size' option, the size is not saved after the amendment and instead displays as blank (ie. 'Size   ').

+Due to time constraints it has not been possible investigate/correct these issues at the present time so are to be corrected at a later date.